avaneev/prvhash/README.md

 hash words in the system.
 A way to increase the structural limit is to use a parallel PRNG structure demonstrated in the `prvhash42s.h` file, which additionally increases the security exponentially.
-Also any non-constant entropy input usually increases the period of randomness.
+Also any non-constant entropy input usually increases the period of randomness, which, when extrapolated to hashing, means that the period's exponent increases by message's entropy in bits.

+Moreover, the PRVHASH systems can be freely daisy-chained by feeding their outputs to `lcg` inputs, adding guaranteed security firewalls, and increasing the PRNG period of the final output accordingly.

 While `lcg`, `Seed`, and `Hash` variables are best initialized with good entropy source (however, structurally, they can accept just about any entropy